ioane-tech/ioane-tech/README.md

 # 👾 Ioane Turmanidze
 **`Software Engineer (Front-end Developer/React.js)`**

-I am a skilled software engineer specializing in front-end development, particularly adept with React.js.
-My professional background reflects a strong foundation in this field, having gained valuable work experience and expertise in creating engaging user interfaces and experiences.
+I am software engineer specializing in front-end development, particularly adept with React.js.
+My professional background reflects a strong foundation in this field, having gained valuable work experience and expertise in creating engaging user interfaces.
 While excelling in front-end technologies, I have a keen interest in expanding my knowledge to encompass back-end development, aspiring to transition into a full-stack developer role.
 My ambition includes the desire to eventually establish my own business, leveraging my diverse skill set and comprehensive understanding of both front-end and back end technologies to create innovative solutions.

 <br/>
 <div align="left">